 Osorezan (Mount Osore), Aomori

-Shukubo Kisshoukaku/宿坊 吉祥閣 (English) Shukubo that serves vegan meals as standard.
-Part of Osorezan Bodaiji temple (English).
+Shukubo Kisshoukaku Shukubo that serves vegan meals as standard.
+Part of Osorezan Bodaiji temple.
 Contains a hot spring bath.
+Additional information is provided here.

 Kuroishi, Aomori

 A group named Tokyo Smile Veggies worked with accommodations and restaurants (two of each) in the area to help them develop vegan menus.
 The names of the restaurants are Jumonji Cafe and Restaurant Miyuki.
-The blog From Aomori has a bilingual article about Tabi no Yado Saikawa that talks about how they got started providing vegan food and provides plenty of photos of the food.
 The accommodations are:

 Tabi no Yado Saikawa Happy Cow (English) A vegan-friendly hot spring ryokan.